joaobertacchi/minesweeper/README.md

 ## Usage

-To access Minesweeper API, run `rdoc`.
+To access Minesweeper API, run `bundle exec yardoc`.
 It creates html documentation in doc directory.
-Open doc/index.html in a browser.
+Open doc/index.html in your web browser.

 ## Development